 History of Diwali, India is the lovely nation referred to as the land of festivals.
-One of the many famous festivals is Deepawali, Deepavali, or Diwali which happens annually 20 days after the celebration of Dussehra in October or early November.
-This time In 2018, Diwali is on 7th November 2018.
-It falls on the 15th day of the Hindu month of Kartik, so it varies yearly.
+One of the many famous festivals is Deepawali, Deepavali, or Diwali, which happens annually 20 days after the celebration of Dussehra in October or early November.
+This time In 2022, Diwali is on the 24th of October 2022.
+It falls on the 15th day of the Hindu month of Kartik, which varies yearly.
 Every one of the four days within the pageant of Diwali is celebrated with a unique custom.
 What stays fixed is the celebration of life, its enjoyment, and a way of goodness.

 Diwali is the largest and the biggest of all Hindu festivals.
-Deepawali word is the combination of two words, Deep means “light” and avail “a row” to develop into “a row of lights.”
-Diwali is Festival of four days celebration, which accurately lights the nation with its brilliance and dazzles peoples with its pleasure.
+Deepawali word is a combination of two words, Deep means “light” and avail “a row” to develop into “a row of lights.”
+Diwali is a Festival of four days of celebration, which accurately lights the nation with its brilliance and dazzles people with its pleasure.

 Lakshmi symbolizes wealth and prosperity, and her blessings are invoked for a good year ahead.
-It’s common beliefs of individuals that purchasing new issues at this present day would convey house the Lakshmi.
+It’s the common belief of individuals that purchasing new issues at this present day would convey house the Lakshmi.

-Folks purchase items, garments, sweets, ornamental matters, firecrackers, and diyas.
+Folks purchase garments, sweets, ornamental matters, firecrackers, and diyas.
 Kids buy toys, crackers, and desserts from the market.
-Within the night, Lakshmi puja is held by the folks at their house by lighting lamps.
-People take a bathtub, put on new garments after which begin puja.
+During the night, Lakshmi puja is held by the folks at their house by lighting lamps.
+People take a bathtub and wear new garments, after which they begin puja.
 After the puja, they distribute prasad and share items with one another.
 They pray to God for the comfortable and affluent life.
-Moreover, within the final, they get pleasure from burning firecrackers and taking part in video games.
+Moreover, within the final, they get pleasure from burning firecrackers and participating in video games.

 History of Diwali: The Origins of Diwali